Agent Blueprints

 Armor maintains a Agent Blueprint repository for various different blueprints, approaches and samples.
 Use this as inspiration for your custom agent development.

 You can use Armor Wallet to test and debug an Agent Blueprint.
-One example would be to ask it to check your blueprint for errors, inconsistencies and contradictions.
+One example would be to ask it to check your blueprint for errors, inconsistencies, and contradictions.